 Marc Aronson is the acclaimed author of Trapped: How the World Rescued 33 Miners from 2,000 Feet Below the Chilean Desert, which earned four starred reviews.
-He is also the author of Rising Water and Sir Walter Ralegh and the Quest for El Dorado, winner of the ALA’s first Robert F. Sibert Award for nonfiction and the Boston Globe-Horn Book Award.
-He has won the LMP award for editing and has a PhD in American history from NYU.
+He is also the author of Rising Water: The Story of the Thai Cave Rescue and Sir Walter Ralegh and the Quest for El Dorado, winner of the ALA’s first Robert F. Sibert Award for nonfiction and the Boston Globe-Horn Book Award.
+He has won the LMP award for editing and has a PhD in American history from New York University.
 Marc is a member of the full-time faculty in the graduate program of the Rutgers School of Communication and Information.
 He lives in Maplewood, New Jersey, with his wife, Marina Budhos, and sons.
 You can visit him online at MarcAronson.com.

 Get updates about Marc Aronson and recommended reads from Simon & Schuster.
-Plus, get a FREE eBOOK when you sign up!
+Plus, get a FREE ebook when you sign up!